Exemption from military service in Israel

+Exemption from military service in Israel is covered by the Israeli Security Service Law, which regulates the process of Israeli military conscription.
+Per the law, an Israeli citizen who is drafted into the Israel Defense Forces (IDF) may be exempted if an evaluation finds them to meet specific criteria.
+The IDF's conscription laws only apply to three communities: the Jews, the Druze, and the Circassians.
+Both men and women are drafted from the Jewish community, whereas only men are drafted from the Druze and Circassian communities.

+Grounds for exemptions are expatriate status, medical or psychological issues, conscientious objection, and criminal record (subject to review).
+Additionally, female Jewish draftees can be exempt due to marriage, pregnancy, motherhood, or religious commitments, including observing dietary and Sabbath travel laws, in accordance with §39 and §40 of the Security Service Law.

+Under a special arrangement (Torato Umanuto), male Haredi students who were issued a draft notice could be granted a total exemption from service so long as they remained enrolled at their yeshiva for religious studies.
+In June 2024, Israel's Supreme Court unanimously ruled that Haredi Jews were eligible for compulsory service, ending nearly eight decades of exemption.
+The army began drafting Haredi men the following month.

-Arab citizens of Israel (who make up a little under one-fifth of the country's population) are also exempted from military service; this exemption does not originate via Israeli statutory law, but rather is based on IDF Human Resource Department guidelines, issued under the IDF's discretionary powers pursuant to the law.
-As a result, Arab Muslims, Arab Christians, and Bedouins are not conscripted, although small numbers of each community voluntarily join the IDF.
-By contrast, members of Israel's small Druze and Circassian communities are conscripted.
+Additionally, Arab citizens of Israel (who constitute about 21% of the Israeli population) are also exempted from military service.
+This exemption does not originate via Israeli statutory law, but is instead based on the guidelines of the IDF Human Resource Department, issued under the IDF's discretionary powers pursuant to the law.
+As a result, Arab Muslims, Arab Christians, and Bedouins are not conscripted, though all of them may still serve voluntarily.
+Among Israel's non-Druze and non-Circassian minorities, the Bedouin community has been notable for their voluntary contributions to service in the IDF.

 Statistics

 According to 2007 IDF figures, the largest single group of young (Jewish) Israelis who avoided conscription consisted of women who claim exemptions on religious grounds.
 This group made up 35% of all women eligible for the draft.
 Amongst males, the overall percentage of non-participation was 27.7%.
 This figure included 11.2% for Torato Omanuto, 7.3% for medical and psychological grounds, 4.7% because of criminal records and 4.2% because of residing abroad.
 In 2014, the law changed such that the majority of the Haredi Jews were no longer exempt from the military service.
 Another law change to grant exemptions again was contested by the High Court in 2017.
 This ban on exemptions has now theoretically come into force but a lack of government action means nothing has changed in practice.

 By 2020, about 32.9% of men and 44.3% of women received exemptions from IDF service, and an additional 15% of men dropped out before completing their term of service.
 Of those who received exemptions, some 44.7% were Haredim, 46.6% were secular, and 8.7% were religious Zionist.
 There was a noted increase in exemptions granted for reasons of mental health.